Behavioral & Experimental Economics

 Experimental Economics, Behavioral Economics, and Risk & Uncertainty

-I regularly teach the following courses: Principles of Microeconomics, Principles of Macroeconomics, Behavioral and Experimental Economics, and Money & Banking.
+I regularly teach the following courses: Principles of Microeconomics, Principles of Macroeconomics, Behavioral and Experimental Economics, Money & Banking, and Intermediate Macroeconomics.

 I have also taught Intermediate Microeconomics, Environmental Economics, and Labor Economics.